Below you can find more info about some of the awesomely talented peeps who are currently involved or have previously been involved in FLO projects 🙂

-Nela Brown (founder and creative director of FLO), is an award-winning technologist, sonic interaction designer, researcher and educator with a background in classical music, jazz, sonic arts, engineering and human-computer interaction.
-In the past decade, she composed music and designed sound for award-winning mobile application, contemporary theatre, video, dance, film, documentaries and interactive installations.
-In 2011, she initiated G.Hack, an arts & technology lab for female researchers at QMUL.
+Nela Brown (founder and creative director of FLO), is an award-winning sound artist, technologist, researcher and lecturer with a background in classical music, jazz, sonic arts, engineering and human-computer interaction.
+In the past decade, she composed music and designed sound for award-winning international projects including theatre performances, dance, mobile, film, documentaries and interactive installations.
+From 2011-2016, she was the Chair of G.Hack (an arts & technology lab for female researchers at QMUL), from 2011-2012 she was the Chair of WISE@QMUL (Women in Science and Engineering Society).
+From 2013-2019 she was part of the BCSWomen Committee.
 In 2013, she received a prestigious Highly Commended WISE Leader Award from HRH The Princess Royal.
-In 2014, she started Female Laptop Orchestra (FLO) project.
-Nela is currently working at the University of Greenwich in London, teaching Transmedia Storytelling and Creative Coding alongside her PhD in human-computer interaction.
-She is a member of Association of Sound Designers (UK) and OISTAT Sound Design Group (worldwide) and gets regularly invited to speak at technology events (Music Tech Fest, Sonar, Digital Shoreditch, WSD, Campus Party, Maker Faire etc.) on topics related to sound design for different media, collaborative music making and hack culture. http://nelabrown.blogspot.co.uk
+In 2014 she was profiled as part of the British Computer Society (BCS) national ‘Women in IT’ Campaign and started the Female Laptop Orchestra (FLO) project.
+Nela is a (founder) member of the Association of Sound Designers (UK) and OISTAT Sound Design Group (worldwide), and regularly speaks at symposiums, conferences and technology events (Music Tech Fest, Sonar, Digital Shoreditch, WSD, Campus Party, Maker Faire etc.) on topics related to sound design for different media, co-located and distributed collaborative music making and hack culture.
+She is currently based at the University of Greenwich in London, where she is doing her PhD in HCI and teaching courses in Transmedia and Creative Coding.

 Magdalena Chudy is a researcher, music technologist, computer scientist and cellist.
 She holds a PhD in electronic engineering from Queen Mary University of London (QMUL/C4DM).
 She also has a MSc in computer science and MA in performance.
 Her research has been focused on player-dependent aspects of musical timbre, with a particular interest in exploring the relationship between instrumental gesture, tone quality and perception in classical cello performance.
 As a cellist, she worked for musical theatre as well as collaborated with a number of chamber ensembles and orchestras across Poland.
 Her current artistic practice includes live improvisation and sound processing in search for new sonic experiences on such classical instrument as the cello.
 While in QMUL, Magdalena was involved in Women in Science and Technology focus groups such as WISE@QMUL and G.Hack. http://magudy.wordpress.com/